benjaminoakes/moment-strftime/README.md

   * [Development](http://cloud.github.com/downloads/benjaminoakes/moment-strftime/moment-strftime.js)
   * [Production](https://github.com/downloads/benjaminoakes/moment-strftime/moment-strftime.min.js)

-### CommonJS
+### Node.js/CommonJS

-`moment-strftime` should work as a CommonJS module in most cases.
-There's also a Node.js pacakage:
+`moment-strftime` is a Node.js package.
+The JavaScript itself should work as a CommonJS module, but it has only been tested in Node.js.

     npm install moment-strftime